United Airlines: Cyber security issues

 United awarded airline miles as "bug bounties" to hackers who could identify gaps in the carrier's web security.
 Two hackers have each been rewarded with 1 million miles of air travel as of July 15, 2015.
 This cybersecurity program was announced a few weeks after the company experienced two software glitches.
 The first incident delayed 150 United flights on June 2 due to a problem with its flight dispatching system.
 Six days later, United's reservation system delayed flights by not allowing passengers to check-in.
 In addition to the "bug bounty" program, United said it tests systems internally and engages cybersecurity firms.

-Privacy concerns

-In February 2019, privacy concerns arose after it emerged that United had installed cameras in some seat backs.
-United said that the cameras were "not activated", but journalists reported that malicious hackers could still potentially enable the cameras to spy on passengers.

-Mail-scan fraud

-In February 2021, United Airlines was fined $49 million by the Department of Justice on charges of fraud on postal service contracts for transportation of international mail.
-According to investigators, between 2012 and 2015 United submitted delivery scan data to make it appear that United and its partner airlines complied with International Commercial Air requirements with accurate delivery times when in fact they were automated delivery scans with aspirational delivery time.
-Some employees within United worked to hide this fact from the USPS.